michaelpatrickpurcell/xix/README.md

 Otherwise, the game ends if someone's score is nineteen or higher.
 In this case, whoever has the higher score wins.

-## Helpful Hints
+## Tips and Tricks
-  - It may be helpful to slide a card from the strike row towards you when you take a strike.
+  - Slide a card from the strike row towards you when you take a strike.
 This will help you remember how many strikes have been received in the current exchange.

   - Once a card has been played during the game, it will remain face up for the remainder of the game.